davidfowl/DocsStaging/Pipelines.md

 ### Gotchas

-- `GetSpan`/`GetMemory` returns a buffer with at least the requested amount of memory.
+- `GetSpan` and `GetMemory` return a buffer with at least the requested amount of memory.
 Don't assume exact buffer sizes.
 - There is no guarantee that successive calls will return the same buffer or the same-sized buffer.
 - You must request a new buffer after calling `Advance` to continue writing more data; you cannot write to a previously acquired buffer.
-- Calling `Complete/CompleteAsync` while there's unflushed data can result in memory corruption.
+- Calling `Complete` or `CompleteAsync` while there's unflushed data can result in memory corruption.
-- Calling `GetMemory`/`GetSpan` while there's an incomplete call to `FlushAsync` is not safe.
+- Calling `GetMemory` or `GetSpan` while there's an incomplete call to `FlushAsync` is not safe.

 ## Streams